 Tom serves as the Regional Executive Director of Open Bible East.
 He has over 35 years of ministry experience.
 He is also the Great Lakes District and Mid-South District Directors.

 Emery Barber serves as Regional Board Member At Large with emphasis on Cultural Applications.
 He has 16 years of ministry experience.

 Josh Ellis – Petersburg, Michigan

-Josh serves as Regional Board Member At Large.
+Josh serves as Regional Board Member At Large with emphasis on Cultural Applications.
 He has over 20 years of ministry experience.